damian-lis/portfolio-website/README.md

 <br/>

-### 3.31.
-Description of the replaceTitleText method (inside the handleFormSubmit method)
+<h3 id="form-replacetitletext-method">3.31.
+Description of the replaceTitleText method (inside the handleFormSubmit method)</h3>

 After hiding this.formMainComponent element, the method replaceTitleText is called, the calling example and implementation of which is shown below: